phossa2/di/README.md

   }
   ```

+  Instead of creating `MyCacheDriver` and `MyCache` instances manually, you may get
-  Get the `MyCache` instance automatically using the DI container,
+  the both instances automatically using the DI container,

   ```php
   use Phossa2\Di\Container;